guacsec/guac/cmd/guacrest/design.md

 - `/known/source/*vcs`: This endpoint will retrieve information about a known source based on its VCS.
 The response will include details about the source and its neighbors.
 - `/known/artifact/*artifact`: This endpoint will retrieve information about a known artifact based on the artifact provided.
 The response will include details about the artifact and its neighbors.
 - `/vuln/*purl`: This endpoint will retrieve information about a vulnerability based on its purl.
 The response will include details about the vulnerability and its neighbors.
+- `/bad`: This endpoint will handle bad requests.

 ### Data Models